 - Adult Student Center provides space, resources and programs for adult students at IU Southeast.

-- Personal Counseling Center offers professionally trained counselors for full and part time students at no fee.
+- Counseling and Psychological Services offers professionally trained counselors for full and part time students at no fee.

 - Non-Traditional Student Union is an on-campus student organization that advocates for non-traditional students and aims to create a sense of community through resources, events, and meetings.